 - The insistence of marriage came from Savitri and not from Varadarajan.

-From this, we can say that the appellant is not guilty of taking away Savitri out of the keeping of her father.
-Savitri voluntarily accompanied Varadarajan and the law does not cast a duty on Varadarajan of taking Savitri back to her father’s house or even of telling her not to accompany him.
+The Court observed that the appellant was not guilty of taking away Savitri out of the keeping of her father.
+Savitri voluntarily accompanied Varadarajan and, the law does not cast a duty on Varadarajan of taking Savitri back to her father’s house or even of telling her not to accompany him.

 Savitri was not a child of tender years that she cannot think for herself.
 She was on the verge of attaining majority.
 Savitri was capable of knowing what is good and bad for her.
-Savitri was an educated girl as she was a senior college student and she has been living in the city probably all her life.
-So she is capable of thinking for herself and acting on her own rather than an unlettered girl who has lived her whole life in a rural area.
+Savitri was an educated girl as she was a senior college student and, she has been living in the city probably all her life.
+So she was capable of thinking for herself and acting on her own than an unlettered girl who lived her whole life in a rural area.

 No offence under Section 361 has been established as the appellant has not taken Savitri out of the Guardianship of her father.
 She voluntarily left.